ttencate/aoc2016/09_rust/README.md

 For the second part, a recursive algorithm is needed.
 This doesn't fit well with my read-one-byte-at-a-time approach, so let's get the entire input into a buffer and work on slices into that.
+After rewriting the algorithm in this way, making the change to use the decompressed length instead of the raw length was trivial.